NCAR/ncharts/README-prod.md

   ./load_db.sh
 ```

   If the database has not been created yet, you will be prompted to enter an administrator's user name, email and password.
 You can use your own user name and email address.
-If the server will be exposed to the internet, you should enter a secure password, but to be paranoid, I'd suggest not using your UCAS or EOL server password.
+If the server will be exposed to the internet, you should enter a secure password, which should not match other passwords.

   Migrations in django are a bit complicated.
 If the above script fails you may have to reset the migration history for ncharts: